LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

               If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range.
+  --offscreen           Output the rendering image, and do not create a window.
 ```

 ### Key Controls